 Quite often, crops in these cases are simply abandoned.
 This is not a bad thing, as they still fulfill a function to support the ecosystem, even in their lesser grade state.

-The resources required to clean the sediment off the sea moss often means that even if it were able to be sold, the price required to make a profit would bee too high for the consumer.
+The resources required to clean the sediment off the seaweed often means that even if it were able to be sold, the price required to make a profit would bee too high for the consumer.

 While we are on the topic of grades, there are different grades for sea moss, which is why there may be significant price differences.
 Like any other produce, the higher the grade, or quality, the higher the price.